-Most of my ideas have been found from YouTube, Instagram or Pinterest.
+Most of my ideas have been found on YouTube, Instagram or Pinterest.
 My main source of inspiration has been Amanda Rach Lee.

 So here is my set up!

 I have dedicated 12 pages to tracking each week of my semester.
-On each page I have my goals for the week and a study log to track how many hours I have studied.
-Each of my subjects are given a colour for the log as this will allow me to see if a subject is falling behind.
+On each page, I have my goals for the week and a study log to track how many hours I have studied.
+Each of my subjects is given a colour for the log as this will allow me to see if a subject is falling behind.